Boracay: 6 tips to experience this party island on the cheap!

 It’s a non-stop party island!
 Your stay is incomplete if you haven’t experienced Boracay’s nightlife.
 You can find many bars and restaurants ashore that have different gimmicks to invite you into their own ‘nooks.’

 During our visit, it is the “APEC Season” in the island that’s why security is a little bit strict.
-(But at least we feel secured.)
-It’s because some APEC meetings were held on the island.
+It is because some APEC meetings were held on the island.
 Anyway, we still enjoyed the party atmosphere because everyone is in the mood to party!

 From expert fire dancers to shishas, dinner buffets, and lots of seafood, you’ll never run out of choices.
 There are at least a hundred establishments in White Beach (including the stores in D’Mall and D’Talipapa), the main beach attraction in Boracay.
 You just have to choose the right place that fits your budget, and other preferences while enjoying stepping on white sand everywhere and the sound of the calm waters at night!
 A budget of PhP 1000 for 3 persons is enough, unless you really want to go lavish when partying, then why not?